 Our short video describes how America’s electric grid came to be and the solutions we are driving forward – long-haul transmission lines to make our power more reliable and secure.

 North Plains Connector is currently in the development phase of the project.
 Incorporating feedback from stakeholders and biological and cultural surveys, we are preparing a proposed route to include in our regulatory filings.
-In November, land agents began presenting landowners with Option for Easement Agreement documents, which will authorize the project the option to secure an easement on a specific portion of participating properties.
-In Fall 2023, North Plains Connector will initiate regulatory filings at the federal, state and county levels.
+In 2023, land agents began presenting landowners with Option for Easement Agreement documents, which will authorize the project the option to secure an easement on a specific portion of participating properties.
+In Summer 2024, North Plains Connector plans to initiate regulatory filings at the federal, state and county levels.
 The regulatory process will include a rigorous environmental review pursuant to the federal National Environmental Policy Act as well as state and local review.

 Learn more about our partnerships with the Montana Community Foundation and North Dakota Community Foundation.